kelvinmo/simplewebfinger/README.md

 SimpleWebFinger does not test whether the connection is secured.
 You are responsible for ensuring that the conneciton to SimpleWebFinger is under HTTPS, as required by the specification.

+SimpleWebFinger does not implement any mechanism to protect the server from malicious usage, including harvesting or denial-of-service attacks.
+You are responsible for implementing mechanisms, such as packet filters and IP address rate-limiting to mitigate against such malicious usage.
+See [RFC 7033](http://tools.ietf.org/html/rfc7033) for further details.

 Licensing
 ---------